 Public Notice for Justice Court Precinct 5 Place 2, Honorable Jeff Williams:

-In the event you must make an appearance at the court, either upon the court’s permission or at the window, please note that there are currently in effect several changes in the practices and procedures employed by the several Harris County Justice Courts.
-Please review these changes here as all are enforced and apply to the practice in Justice Court Precinct 5 Place 2.
+When making an appearance at the courthouse, please note that there are currently in effect several changes in the practices and procedures employed by the several Harris County Justice Courts.
+These procedures may change at any time, so please review the current requirements and changes here as all are enforced and apply to the practice in Justice Court Precinct 5 Place 2.

 The Court is accepting payments in person and through our web site:

 Criminal and civil case filings and pleadings may be filed in person or via eFiling: